RitaFer/ritas-burger/README.md

-# Rita's Burguer
+# Rita's burger

-It's a personal project for help me in do burguer sandwiches for my guests at home.
+It's a personal project for help me in do burger sandwiches for my guests at home.